This guide is for architects, engineers, or developers planning a new or expanded commercial building in Grand Rapids, MI.

 Any work that requires a permit must be inspected and approved.
 The contractor is responsible for scheduling inspections at the appropriate times.
 Remember, each necessary inspection must be performed before work proceeds to the next phase of construction.

-Building, electrical, and plumbing inspections can be scheduled online through Citizen Access, our online permit portal.
+Building and trade inspections can be scheduled online through Citizen Access, our online permit portal.
 You can also call 311, the City’s Customer Service Center.
-If you’re calling from outside of the city limits, please dial 616-456-4100 (Option1).
+If you’re calling from outside of the city limits, please dial 616-456-4100 (Option 1).
+To learn more about scheduling inspections, please click here.

 For projects with a tight occupancy timeline, we recommend scheduling a progress inspection when you've finished approximately 90% of permitted construction.